 The Ghan is an extraordinary 1800-mile route slicing right through the Red Centre of Australia from Adelaide in the south to Darwin in the north.
 The journey takes 54 hours in all, including stops at the opal mining town of Coober Pedy, and Alice Springs.

-Today, passengers can experience the whole route from the comfort of private sleeper cabins and dine on fine cuisine in the restaurant car – a far cry from those poor stranded passengers who made do with goat meat for a week!
+Today, passengers can experience the whole route from the comfort of private sleeper cabins and dine on fine cuisine in the restaurant car.

 The Blue Train

-In 1937 an order was placed with a Birmingham firm for twelve new all-steel coaches.
-The coaches, in a distinctive blue, were delivered at the outbreak of World War Two, during which the service was suspended.
-When it resumed in 1946, local people began referring to the service as “those blue trains”.
-The name stuck and The Blue Train was born.
+In 1937 an order was placed with a Birmingham firm for 12 new all-steel coaches, in a distinctive blue, were delivered at the outbreak of World War Two, during which the service was suspended.
+When it resumed in 1946, local people began referring to the service as “those blue trains” and the name stuck.
+The Blue Train was born.
 The train was modernised in the 1970s and electric and diesel engines replaced the original steam locomotives.

 Today passengers taking the 27-hour journey from Cape Town to Pretoria can choose between de luxe and luxury suites aboard the train.
-All are ensuite, with luxury suites even boasting a full-sized bathtub!
-Passengers can relax in one of two lounges before dining on local produce in the restaurant car accompanied by a string quartet.
+Passengers can relax in one of two lounges before dining on local produce in the restaurant car.

 In 1886, Emperor Alexander III approved a series of research projects to assess the viability of a Trans-Siberian railway.
-Siberia lacked the neccesary transport links to boost its development.
-There was plenty of foreign interest in constructing railway lines to solve the issue.
-But the Russian Tsars were wary of foreign interference and Alexander determined that the railway must be funded and built by Russia, as a matter of national pride.
+Siberia lacked strong transport links to boost its development, but there was plenty of foreign interest in constructing.
+Alexander determined that the railway must be funded and built by Russia, as a matter of national pride.

 Construction began in 1891 and started at both ends of the line, with the intention of meeting in the middle.
 The terrain was inhospitable; workers had to contend with the Russian taiga (forests), swamps, vast rivers and lakes, and ground hardened by permafrost.
 Nevertheless, the railway progressed at a rate of 600km a year and was completed in just twelve years.

 The new railway led to a boom in agricultural exports from Siberia and an influx of millions of immigrants.
-But while the peasants crammed into the spartan third-class carriages, the wealthier passengers enjoyed unrivalled luxury in carriages produced by the Wagons-Lits company.
-A first class ticket bought you access to a music room, complete with grand piano, and even a gym!
+The poor were crammed into sparse third-class carriages, whilst a first class ticket offered wealthy passengers access to a music room, complete with a grand piano, and even a gym.

 Today the Trans-Siberian offers passengers the chance to experience the vast expanses and diversity of the Russian landscape, with opportunities to break the journey in the historic cities of Irkutsk, Kazan and Yekaterinburg.